-Med-QUEST Division: Health, Insurance & Long-Term Care
+Med-QUEST Division (MQD): Health Insurance & Long-Term Care for Low-Income Adults and Families

 The State of Hawaii Med-QUEST Division (MQD) provides eligible low-income adults and children access to health and medical coverage through managed care plans.
 The QUEST program is designed to provide Quality care, Universal access, Efficient utilization, Stabilizing costs, and to Transform the way health care is provided to recipients.
+MQD Accomplishments 2010-2014

 Grievance Hotline 692-8094.
 Leave a message along with your name and contact phone number.
 A staff person from our Med-QUEST Division will call you back within 24 hours or the next business day.